-What extra tests and procedures will I have if I take part in
+What extra tests and procedures will I have if I take part in this study

-What possible risks can I expect from taking part in this
+What possible risks can I expect from taking part in this study?

-See also important points about
+See also about frequency tables and important points about side effects

 What possible benefits can I expect from taking part in this study?